 Many different organ systems can be damaged by substance abuse and substance abuse has a big effect on society as well.
 Substance abuse has negative effects on how you feel about yourself, how you manage problems or changes in your life, and your relationships.
 This can add to other challenges that are common in later life.

 The Most Common Types of Drug and Substance Abuse

-Among older adults, prescription and over-the-counter medications, as well as alcohol are commonly misused.
+Among older adults, prescription, over-the-counter medications, and alcohol are commonly misused.
 Addiction to nicotine (cigarette, pipe, or cigar smoking) is also a common problem.
-Commonly misused drugs include anxiety pills, sleeping medications and pain medications.
+Commonly misused drugs include anxiety pills, sleeping medications, and pain medications.

 Some older adults also abuse illegal drugs, including marijuana, cocaine, hallucinogens, and injected narcotics.
 Some people misuse more than one substance.

 Many older adults who become addicted to drugs also have another serious medical condition, such as chronic pain or a mental illness.

 For women and men over the age of 65 years, the amount of alcohol considered to increase health risks is either more than 7 standard drinks per week on average, or more than 3 drinks on any day.
 A standard drink is defined as 12 grams of alcohol, 5 ounces of wine, 12 ounces of beer, or 1.5 ounces of 80-proof spirits.
 Frequent drinking can:

 - cause serious illness, especially stomach and liver problems

 - increase falls and injuries